 These two elements ensure that the institution of Island Health has approved the research to be conducted at Island Health.

-All research conducted at Island Health must include in their team at least one of the researchers/research advisors as a employee/physician or affiliated with priveleges at Island Health.
-This does not necessarily have to be the Qualified/Principal Investigator, but that person will be required to sign the Operational Review form as a sub/co investigator.
-Any questions regarding this requirement may be directed to Terri Fleming, Manager Research Compliance and Ethics at firstname.lastname@example.org .
+All research conducted at Island Health must include in their team at least one of the researchers/research advisors as a employee/physician or affiliated with privileges at Island Health.
+This does not necessarily have to be the Qualified/Principal Investigator, but that person will be required to sign the Operational Review form as a sub/co investigator or liaison.
+Any questions regarding this requirement may be directed to Terri Fleming, Manager, Research Compliance and Ethics at firstname.lastname@example.org.

 Clinical Research Ethics Board (CREB)